uxlfoundation/oneapi-construction-kit/doc/scripts.rst

 Scripts
 =======

-The ``<root>/scripts`` directory of ComptuteAorta contains utility scripts to aid with the building and testing of the project.
+The ``<root>/scripts`` directory of the oneAPI Construction Kit contains utility scripts to aid with the building and testing of the project.
 All the scripts contain source documentation on their purpose and usage.

 Scripts are primarily written in Python, and in some cases depend on our Python ``build_tools`` repository.
 Files written in other scripting languages,